2019 Azerbaijan Grand Prix: Qualifying

 The first qualifying session ended when Robert Kubica's Williams crashed into the wall.
 During the session, Pierre Gasly had set the fastest lap ahead of Charles Leclerc and Lewis Hamilton.
 Nico Hülkenberg, Romain Grosjean, Lance Stroll, George Russell, and Robert Kubica were eliminated.

-In the second qualifying session, Charles Leclerc crashed exactly into the same wall Kubica had crashed earlier, ending his qualifying session.
+In the second qualifying session, Charles Leclerc crashed exactly into the same wall Kubica had crashed earlier, ending his session and leading him to quip "I am stupid."
 During the session, Max Verstappen had set the fastest lap, followed by Valtteri Bottas and Lewis Hamilton.
 Carlos Sainz, Daniel Ricciardo, Alexander Albon, Kevin Magnussen, and Pierre Gasly were eliminated in Q2.

 The third qualifying session ended without any incidents, Valtteri Bottas took pole position after setting a lap time of 1:40.495, beating his teammate Lewis Hamilton by 59 thousandths of a second.
 Sebastian Vettel qualified third, 0.243 seconds behind Hamilton.
 The remaining drivers consisted of, in qualifying order, Max Verstappen, Sergio Pérez, Daniil Kvyat, Lando Norris, Antonio Giovinazzi, and Charles Leclerc who did not set a time due to his crash in the previous session.

 Robert Kubica, Kimi Räikkönen, and Pierre Gasly were required to start from the pitlane due to suspension changes, a failed front wing deflection test, and for exceeding the 100kg/h fuel flow limit.